 In order to calculate the electron drift velocity for large electric fields, consideration of conduction band satellite valleys is necessary.
-The first-principles band structure of wurtzite InN and GaN predicts a direct band gap located at the Γ point and lowest energy conduction band satellite valleys at the U point and at the K point.
-In our Monte Carlo simulation, the Γ valley, the two equivalent U valleys, the six equivalent K valleys, are represented by ellipsoidal, nonparabolic dispersion relationships of the following form [6], where m is effective mass at the band edge and αi is the nonparabolicity coefficient of the i-th valley.
-The band structure and material parameters necessary for calculating the scattering probabilities used in the present Monte Carlo simulation are used from references 1 to 4.
-Scattering mechanisms included in the simulation are acoustic deformation potential scattering (treated either as an elastic process or as an inelastic process) and pizoelectric scattering.
+The first-principles band structure of zincblende GaSb and GaAs predicts a direct band gap located at the Γ point and lowest energy conduction band satellite valleys at the X point and at the L point.
+In our Monte Carlo simulation, the Γ valley, the three equivalent X valleys, the four equivalent L valleys, are represented by ellipsoidal, nonparabolic dispersion relationships of the following form [6], where m^ is effective mass at the band edge and αi is the non-parabolicity coefficient of the i-th valley.
+The band structure and material parameters necessary for calculating the scattering probabilities used in the present Monte Carlo simulation are given in table 1.
+Scattering mechanisms included in the simulation are acoustic deformation potential scattering (treated either as an elastic process or as an inelastic process) and pizoelectric scattering (which is found to be negligible in the temperature range discussed here).
 Furthermore, longitudinal optical phonon scattering, nonequivalent and, where applicable, equivalent intervalley scattering events are taken into account among all valley types with the transfers assumed to be governed by the same deformation potential fields and the same phonon frequencies.
-Degeneracy effects are expected to be negligible over almost all of the temperature and electron concentration ranges of interest here and, hence, are not considered in the calculation.
-In our model at the start of each simulation, ten thousand electron particles are distributed in Vol. 2, Issue 1,Jan-Feb 2012, pp.939-942 momentum space according to a Maxwell-Boltzmann distribution function.
-These particles are propagated classically between collisions according to their velocity, effective mass and the prevailing field.
-The selection of the propagation time, scattering mechanism and other related quantities is achieved by generating random numbers and using this numbers to select, for example, a scattering mechanism.
-In the case of the ellipsoidal, non-parabolic conduction valley model, the usual Herring-Vogt transformation matrices are used to map carrier momenta into spherical valleys when particles are drifted or scattered.
-Steady-state results of high field transport studies have been obtained for lattice temperatures up to 600 K, in order to gain some insight into the hot carrier transport and the energy distribution function that would be generated in the gate-drain region of a power field effect transistor.
+Degeneracy effects are expected to be negligible over almostall of the temperature and electron concentration ranges of interest here and, hence, are not considered in the calculation.

-$$E(k)[1 + \alpha_i E(k)] = \frac{\hbar^2 k^2}{2m^}$$ (1)
+$$E(k)[1 + \alpha_i E(k)] = \frac{\hbar^2 k^2}{2m^} \qquad (1)$$